coins/bitcoin-scripts/decaying-multi-signature.md

 ## Credits
 This idea was found on [Twitter in a thread by @JWWeatherman_ and @giacomozucco](https://twitter.com/JWWeatherman_/status/1249101431161774080).

-See also Pieter Wuilles' Miniscript example ["A 3-of-3 that turns into a 2-of-3 after 90 days"](http://bitcoin.sipa.be/miniscript/).
+See also Pieter Wuille's Miniscript example ["A 3-of-3 that turns into a 2-of-3 after 90 days"](http://bitcoin.sipa.be/miniscript/).